arianit/arianit.github.io/_posts/2025-08-14-OSM-road-surfaces.md

 Next, map editing.

 Going through roads one by one and looking at status is tedious.
-Here comes JOSM and the amazing filtering function I hadn’t used before.
+Here comes JOSM with it's amazing filtering function I hadn’t used before.

 Open *Windows* > *Filter* and enter:
 ```